-- Freedom 0 The freedom to use (run) the program, for any purpose. - Freedom 1 The freedom to study how the program works, and adapt it to your needs. - Freedom 2 The freedom to redistribute copies. - Freedom 3 The freedom to improve the program, and release your improvements to the public, so that the whole community benefits.
+- Freedom #0, to run the program, for any purpose - Freedom #1, to study how the program works, and change it - Freedom #2, to redistribute copies - Freedom #3, to improve the program, and release improvements

 Freedoms 1 and 3 require access to a source code.

-All four freedoms must be granted at the same time!
+Note: all four freedoms must be granted at the same time for the software to be considered FOSS

-Concepts related to FOSS licenses
+Other concepts related to FOSS licensing

-- Use: The right to use (run) the program, for any or some purposes. - Redistribution: The act of copying the program and giving it to others. - Derivative work: A program based on other programs, reusing its source code (more details later). - Authorship attribution: The obligation of recognizing the authorship of a work when using it or applying any change, such as deriving or redistributing it.
+- Use: The right to use (run) the program, for any or some purposes. - Redistribution: The act of copying the program and giving it to others. - Derivative work: A program based on other programs, reusing its code (in binary or source code form) - Authorship attribution: The obligation of recognizing the authorship of a work when using it or applying any change, such as deriving or redistributing it. - Licensing: the act of choosing a (FOSS) license for a specific copy of a software - it is a privilege of the copyright holder(s) - note: different copies of the same software might be distributed under different licenses

-The program remains "owned" (in the IP sense) by the copyright holder.
-With the license, the user only get specific usage rights.
+Software remains "owned" (in the "IP" sense) by the copyright holder.
+Users only get specific rights, determined by the license.